 - Not as powerful as some hockey sticks

-This is the type of stick that benefits forwards more-so than it would benefit defenseman.
-The reason is because it’s very low-kick point stick.
+This is the type of stick that benefits forwards more so than it would benefit defenseman.
+The reason is that it’s a very low-kick point stick.
 What this means is that it really whips the puck off the blade faster with less buildup.

 As you know, hockey sticks are becoming more and more advanced.
 It seems as though there is no way one could actually improve what has been done, but it has.